 Learn how to make the best essential oil roller bottle blend for seasonal threats.
-Plus, other natural remedies to keep your allergies under control.
+Plus, other natural remedies to keep those seasonal threats under control.

 I am definitely starting to get sick of winter and CAN NOT wait for the warmer weather that springtime will bring.
 Every year I feel as if winter will never end, but sure enough, it does and that wonderful warm weather comes and stays.